The City of Victor Harbor on-street parking facilities located throughout the township to cater for the needs of the motoring public.

 NOTE: Holders of a disabled person’s permit are NOT entitled to park in a Permit Zone unless the sign is accompanied by a disabled person’s symbol.

-The DISABLED PERSON’S symbol is also displayed in car parks and means that only vehicles displaying a current Disabled Person’s parking Permit issued under Part 3D of Motor Vehicles Act 1959 and driven by or carrying the disabled person may use the parking space. .
+The disabled person's symbol is also displayed in car parks and means that only vehicles displaying a current Disabled Person’s parking Permit issued under Part 3(D) of Motor Vehicles Act 1959 and driven by or carrying the disabled person may use the parking space. .

-Enquiries about disabled person’s concessions for these car parks may be made by telephone 8551 0500 or calling at the City of Victor Harbor Civic Centre 1 Bay Road Victor Harbor.
+Inquiries about disabled person’s concessions for these car parks may be made by telephone 8551 0500 or calling at the City of Victor Harbor Civic Centre 1 Bay Road Victor Harbor.

-Applications Can be made by using this form
+Applications can be made by using this form

 A map of disabled parking locations is available here